Asteski/WinMac/README.md

 - **Keyboard Shortcuts**

 WinMac provides very useful keyboard shortcuts from macOS with use of AutoHotkey, which is an automation scripting language for Windows.
-Shortcuts include hiding/showing dock, minimizing all windows and cycling through windows of the same app.
+Shortcuts include hiding/showing dock, minimizing single or all windows and cycling through windows of the same app.
 More details on Wiki page [Keyboard Shortcuts](https://github.com/Asteski/WinMac/wiki/Commands-cheat-sheet#keyboard-shortcuts).

-## Benefits

-- **Unified Computing Experience:** WinMac provides a cohesive blend of Windows and macOS elements, ensuring a smooth and efficient workflow for all users.
-- **Enhanced Productivity:** Take advantage of the versatility and compatibility of WinMac to maximize productivity across various tasks and applications.
-- **Privacy and Security:** Rest assured knowing that your data is protected by the advanced security features as part of Windows 11 Defender Security services.

 ## Experience WinMac Today!